-Dr Marais' research interest are primarily in the area of computer graphics, GPGPU algorithms and computer vision/image processing.
+Patrick's research interests are primarily in the area of computer graphics, GPGPU algorithms and computer vision/image processing.
 Recent student projects include work in accelerating radio astronomy algorithms (for MeerKAT/SKA), laser-scan point processing, graph algorithms for fast path planning, efficient GPU simulation of sandy terrain and procedural modelling for virtual worlds.
 A list of possible projects is provided below – please note that this list is not exhaustive.
 Suggestions for projects in related areas are welcome.

 Computer Graphics and Computer Vision

 Point-cloud processing for laser-scanned models of heritage sites

 Three projects are currently listed under this theme - however, there are many other problems to solve, so please come and chat to me if you would like to explore this area further.

 Automated Hole Filling– Due to constraints on the positioning of the laser scanner, concavities in buildings, and occluding objects, such as trees, pedestrians and motor vehicles, point cloud data sets often contain gaps.
 An automated approach to filling these holes is to transplant complete surfaces from elsewhere in the model, using the edges around the hole as context.
 Current state-of-the-art techniques only search for matches across the point cloud, but this could be improved by taking into account other data sources – such as digital photographs – which might even offer a partial view of the obstructed area.